-A New Orleans native, Ms. Brazile began her political career at the age of nine when she worked to elect a City Council candidate who had promised to build a playground in her neighborhood; the candidate won, the swing sets were installed, and a lifelong passion for political progress was ignited.
-Four decades and innumerable state and local campaigns later, Ms. Donna Brazile has worked on every presidential campaign from 1976 through 2000, when she served as campaign manager for former Vice President Al Gore, becoming the first African-American woman to manage a presidential campaign.
+Brazile began her political career at the age of nine when she worked to elect a City Council candidate who had promised to build a playground in her neighborhood.
+The candidate won, the swing sets was installed, and a lifelong passion for politics was ignited.
+Four decades and innumerable state and local campaigns later, Brazile has worked on every presidential campaign from 1976 through 2000, when she served as campaign manager for former Vice President Al Gore, becoming the first African-American woman to manage a presidential campaign.